For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The figures in the table are intended to give you a rough idea of how much it will cost to study in the listed countries.
 We've used multiple sources to come to these conclusions.

 The costs of living and tuition fees are estimated for UK students, but please note that they can vary widely, even within the same country.
-It all depends on what university you want to study at and what course you'd like to follow.
-Living costs also vary widely depending on what city you want to live in.
+It all depends on which university you want to study at and what course you'd like to follow.
+Living costs also vary widely depending on which city you want to live in.

 And if you are not a UK student, keep in mind that your fees could be different from the ones in our table.